pykalman/pykalman/doc/source/ukf_users_guide.rst

 potentially suffer from collapse of the covariance matrix to zero.
 Algorithmically, this means that the UnscentedKalmanFilter is one hundred percent sure of the state and that no noise is left in the system.
-In order to avoid this, one must ensure that even for small amounts of noise, :attr:`f` and :attr:`g` output different values for the same current state.
+In order to avoid this, one must ensure that even for small amounts of noise, :attr:`transition_functions` and :attr:`observation_functions` output different values for the same current state.

 Choosing Parameters